 How long the virus survives depends on the material & external factors

 SARS-CoV-2 (or COVID-19), the coronavirus that has taken over 4 million lives, has been circulating in humans since its outbreak in 2019.
-It spreads easily from person to person, mainly when one breathes in the air containing tiny droplets released from infected individuals when talking, coughing, or sneezing.
-It is also possible to contract the virus if these droplets landed on your mouth, eyes, or nose.
+It is easily spread from one person to another, mainly because of the tiny droplets in the air that are released by infected people when they talk, cough, or sneeze.
+You can also contract the virus from droplets that land on your eyes, nose, or mouth.
+Although the chances of contracting the disease are low, many people don’t realize how their hands can be involved in transmission.

 While chances are slim, most people don’t realize that our hands can play a role in transmitting the disease, too.
-Scientists have found that the virus can live up to a certain period of time on different objects or surfaces.
-If one touches their mouth, nose, or eyes right after touching the surface of an object that has already been contaminated with the virus, they can be at risk of getting COVID-19.
+Scientists have discovered that the virus can survive for a limited time on different surfaces and objects.
+They can be exposed if they touch their noses, eyes, or mouths after touching an object contaminated by the virus.
+You can get COVID-19.
+It is possible to prevent the spread of the virus by understanding how long it can survive on surfaces and in the air.

 How long does COVID-19 survive in the air?

-However, some factors, such as air humidity and temperature, may also play an important role.
-A July 2020 review notes that coronaviruses survive for longer in the colder, less humid air.
-This may mean SARS-CoV-2 will become a more seasonal virus in some climates.
+Some factors, like temperature and air humidity, could also play a significant role.
+According to a July 2020 review, coronaviruses can survive longer in the colder and less humid air.
+This could indicate that SARS-CoV-2 might become more seasonal in certain climates.

-Talking can emit thousands of fluid droplets per second that can remain suspended in the air for 8 to 14 minutes in a confined space.
-Face masks are effective in blocking, at least limiting your exposure to these contagious viral droplets and aerosol particles.
+Talking can produce thousands of fluid droplets per minute that can stay suspended in the air for up to 8 to 14 mins in a confined area.

 How long does it live on surfaces?